TheGoodlike13/liberty_or_death/README.md

     olcDbIndex: krbPrincipalName eq,pres,sub
     EOF

-Seems promising, because we're using something that actually should exist, namely, olcDatabase{1}mdb.
+Seems promising, because we're using something that actually should exist, namely, olcDatabase={1}mdb.
 But it doesn't work.
 We get an error 'wrong attributeType at line 3, entry "olcDatabase={1}mdb,cn=config"'.
 I find this kind of odd, because 'olcDatabase={1}mdb,cn=config' is in line 1.
-And I'm not sure what part is wrong in line 3 then. olcDbIndex? krbPrincipalName? eq,pres,sub?
+And I'm not sure what part is wrong in line 3 then. olcDbIndex? krbPrincipalName? eq,pres,sub? et tu, Kerberos?

 My best guess is 'olcDatabase={1}mdb,cn=config' doesn't understand what krbPrincipalName is, since it seems very Kerberos-specific?
 Wasn't the schema imported to avoid such things, though?